xamele0n/Facet.Interface/src/Facet.Extensions/README.md

 # Facet.Extensions

-Sync and EF Core async extension methods for the Facet library, enabling oneline mapping between your domain entities and generated facet types.
+Provider-agnostic extension methods for the Facet library, enabling one-line mapping between your domain entities and generated facet types.

 ## Key Features

 - Constructor-based mapping `(ToFacet<TSource,TTarget>)` for any object graph
 - Enumerable mapping `(SelectFacets<TSource,TTarget>)` via LINQ
 - IQueryable projection `(SelectFacet<TSource,TTarget>)` using the generated Projection expression
-- EF Core async helpers (net6.0+ only):
-- `ToFacetsAsync<TSource,TTarget>()`
-- `FirstFacetAsync<TSource,TTarget>()`
-- `SingleFacetAsync<TSource,TTarget>()`

-All methods are zeroboilerplate and leverage your alreadygenerated ctor or Projection property.
+All methods are zero-boilerplate and leverage your already generated ctor or Projection property.

 ## Getting Started